San Juan – Puerto Rico

 Montevideo – Uruguay

-Welcome to an archive which remembers and celebrates the International Community Psychology Conferences.
+Welcome to an archive which remembers and celebrates the International Conference of Community Psychology.
 The conferences were initiated in San Juan, Puerto Rico in 2006.
 They have since been held biannually in Portugal, Mexico, Spain, Brasil, South Africa, Chile and online in Australia.
-Over the years the conference has fostered important trans-national networks of people that have produced a number of special issues and papers.
+The conferences have been sustained through an organic, collaborative process and there is no central organising body per se.
+Previous conference holders become part of the democratic process of selecting future ones.
+Over the years the conference has fostered important trans-national networks of people that have produced a number of special issues, papers, presentations and other work.
+A more detailed history of the conferences can be found here

-We are hoping the site will be an active, dynamic archive of conference material, and community psychology related resources, news, and upcoming events.
-If you have any material suitable for the site, please contact us and we will endeavour to include it
+The site will be an active, dynamic archive of conference material, and community psychology related resources, news, and upcoming events.
+The site is a collaborative effort from the countries that have hosted previous conferences, but if you have any material suitable for the site, please contact us and we will endeavour to include it.

 What have international conferences contributed to community psychology?